uday-globuslive/smartcow-project/README.md

 ## Summary

 This documentation is supposed to be very high-level, you will be evaluated on the basis of the low level decisions you make while implementing it and your thought process behind them.
+If you have any questions at all feel free to reach out and ask for help.

 Best of luck!